-I love okra raw, fried, stewed with tomatoes, in curry or in gumbo but will not eat boil okra.
-Lets just say slime is not for me, enough said.
+I love okra raw, fried, stewed with tomatoes, in curry, or in gumbo but will not eat boiled okra.
+Let's just say slime is not for me, enough said.
 Growing up in South East Arkansas I was able to eat a lot of fried okra.
 What's not to like about something fried until golden brown, crunchy and delicious.
 It is a very simple dish to cook but is best with fresh okra.

-The round get added to a bowl, to that we need to add two Tablespoons of milk.
+The round gets added to a bowl, to that we need to add two Tablespoons of milk.
 This can be any kind of milk that you like.
-If you use a plant based milk then then recipe will be vegan but coconut milk might taste a bit odd in this recipe.
+If you use plant-based milk then the recipe will be vegan but coconut milk might taste a bit odd in this recipe.

 After adding the milk give the okra a good mix.
 Adding milk to the okra will help the cornmeal to stick to the okra.
 The more cornmeal that sticks the crunchier the okra will be.

-One thing that I do after the okra is cooked is I prop the pan up on one side to drain the leftover oil.
+One thing that I do after the okra is cooked the pan is propped up on one side to drain the leftover oil.
 This is not a healthy dish but I do drain off as much of the oil as possible.

 Other recipes that you might like: